Ear tube insertion

 - Your child may be asked not to drink or eat anything after midnight the night before the surgery.

-- Give your child a small sip of water with any drugs your doctor told you to give your child.
+- Give your child a small sip of water with any drugs you have been told to give your child.

 - Your child's provider will tell you when to arrive at the hospital.